gleb812/pch2csd/README.md

 ## Why do you need it?

-If you are a Nord Modular fan, this software allows you to have your favourite device ressurected for internal life in the halls of Csound language.
+If you are a Nord Modular fan, this software allows you to have your favourite device ressurected for eternal life in the halls of Csound language.
 You also can improve the precision of models and use the whole world of Csound possibilities together with Clavia.